"We are born in relationships, wounded in relationships, and heal in relationships." —Harville Hendrix

 To underscore the importance of humans’ interdependent nature and relational context, 75 to 85 percent of child developmental delays come from not getting their needs met from their caregivers and environment.
 As Gregory Bateson asserted in a film that his daughter, Nora Bateson (2011), produced about his life, “I am with you as you are with me as I am with you,” and “When I look at a hand I do not so much see five fingers, but four relationships between fingers.”

-It is not always easy to encourage clients to think relationally.
+It is not always easy to encourage clients to think "relationally."
 Here in the West, we tend to converse about problems in ways that are consistent with the medical model which stresses individual and intrapsychic factors, diagnosing, pathology, and medical language.
 Clients thus often anticipate talking this way in therapy.
 In my clinical work, I thus continuously highlight what is happening between people in their interactions.

 Because attachment needs are naturally healthy and adaptive, couples and families seek therapy because their interactive patterns have left them feeling stuck and disconnected.
 Therapy is an opportunity to create new emotionally bonding experiences; to unstick and open the individual (or couple) to deep and real connection.
+By the end of the day, what's more important than your relationships?

 Johnson, S. M. (2019).
 Attachment theory in practice: Emotionally focused therapy (EFT) with individuals, couples, and families.
 Guilford Publications.